johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt2023-2024Spring.md

 to address various software engineering tasks.
 ChatGPT, part of the GPT (Generative Pre-trained Transformer) family of models, is capable of understanding and generating human-like text based on its input.
-Throughout this lab, you will explore different ways developers incorporate ChatGPT into their workflow and complete tasks in software engineering. **The lab will guide you on the responsible use of ChatGPT to improve productivity in software engineering**
+Throughout this lab, you will explore different ways developers incorporate ChatGPT into their workflow and complete tasks in software engineering.

 Overview of ChatGPT in Software Engineering
 =======